MDU-C2/LIMB-HT25/src/vision/README.md

 - **Real-time performance optimization** with multi-threading and frame skipping
 - **Comprehensive performance monitoring** and benchmarking
 - **Structured JSON output** for integration with robotic systems
+- **Enhanced tag detection results** with pre-computed transforms and quality metrics

 ## Installation
 ```bash